Karolína Plíšková: Coaches

 Plíšková has had several coaches throughout her career; Jiří Vaněk (2014–16), David Kotyza (2017), and Tomáš Krupa (2017–18).
 After parting with Krupa, she united with Rennae Stubbs for the 2018 US Open, although the partnership ended at the end of the year, so that Stubbs could return to her career as a TV tennis commentator.
 She was coached by Conchita Martínez throughout the 2019 season; their partnership ended that year when Martínez began to coach Garbiñe Muguruza.
 In 2019, Plíšková announced that she would be coached by ATP coach Daniel Vallverdú for the 2020 season.
 Due to a string of poor results, their partnership ended at the end of 2020.

 She than announced that she would be coached by former WTA doubles player Olga Savchuk.
 This partnership has produced success at the highest level and is continued through the US Open 2022.

 Also from November 2020 to July 2022, she was coached by Sascha Bajin.
 She reached the 2021 Wimbledon Championships final under his tutelage.
 The two reunited in December 2022 for the 2023 season.
+They split for a second time in July 2023.

 Endorsements

-Plíšková has been endorsed by Fila for clothing and footwear since 2016, and uses Babolat racquets, specifically endorsing the Pure Drive range of racquets.
+Plíšková is currently endorsed by Adidas for clothing and footwear since the 2024 Australian Open.
+She was previously endorsed by Fila for clothing and footwear since 2016, and uses Babolat racquets, specifically endorsing the Pure Drive range of racquets.